Loss and decoherence at the quantum Hall - superconductor interface

-In summary, we have reported a systematic investigation of the Andreev conversion probability for electrons propagating along the superconducting contacts to graphene in the QH regime.
-The main result is the decoupling of the $P_{eh}$ dependencies on temperature and the magnetic field.
-The dependence on magnetic field, $A(\{\textbf{r}_{vortex}\})\exp\left(-B/B_0\right)$ describes the particle loss, and the dependence of $B_0$ on the interface length $L$ is in agreement with the theoretical prediction~\cite{https://doi.org/10.48550/arxiv.2201.00273}.
-It is natural to associate the temperature dependence, $\exp\left(-T/T_0\right)$, with decoherence~\cite{Roulleau2008}, however we are not aware of any theoretical predictions that would account for the exponential behavior of Andreev conversion.
+In summary, we have reported a systematic investigation of the Andreev conversion probability for the CAES states propagating along a superconducting contact in the QH regime. {The main result is the near decoupling of the $P_{eh}$ dependencies on the temperature and magnetic field, i.e. Eq.~\ref{factorization}.
+The dependence on magnetic field, $A(\{\textbf{r}_{vortex}\})\exp\left(-B/B_0\right)$ describes the particle loss, where the characteristic field $B_0$ decays with the interface length $L$ in agreement with the theoretical prediction~\cite{Kurilovich_disorder_2022}.} It is natural to associate the temperature dependence, $\exp\left(-T/T_0\right)$, with decoherence, which is found to be much more efficient compared to the conventional edge states in quantum Hall interferometers.
+Indeed, the relative phase of the electron and hole components of the CAES should be strongly influenced by the fluctuations of electric environment.
+Understanding and controling the loss and decoherence processes is crucial for the development of future devices that utilize superconducting correlations in chiral states.

-The observed roughly triangular distribution of $P_{eh}$ does not agree with the rectangular distribution expected for a single QH edge tunnel-coupled to a highly disordered superconductor~\cite{https://doi.org/10.48550/arxiv.2201.00273}.
-Potentially, the observed deviation may point to additional factors that have not yet been fully understood: spin-orbit coupling, interface transparency, contact doping, or specifics of graphene bands.
-Further experiments and theoretical guidance would be required to understand the exact microscopic origins of these processes.

-Finally, normal vortex cores are likely playing a role in both decoherence and absorption of the edge states, thus suppressing the signals.
-Therefore, controlling the distance between the edge and the vortices would help to increase the probability of the Andreev conversion.
-Increased strength of the downstream signals will facilitate the development of future devices, which will utilize superconducting correlations injected into the chiral states e.g. for chiral transfer of quantum information.